 When it come to finding quality antiques in the resale market and at estate sales, keeping an open mind can reveal unlikely treasures in your search.
-Works of art with unremarkable subject matter can be paired with an exquisite frame worth more than the art itself.
+Works of art with an unremarkable subject matter can be paired with an exquisite frame worth more than the art itself.
 Or a refurbished lamp sporting an original Tiffany shade can fetch a pretty resale penny.
 It pays to pay attention to the parts as well as the whole of an antique!

 Estate Sales Tip #2: Bring your toolkit

 While inspecting an antique, your greatest tools are a tape measure, notepad, magnifying glass, light, and magnet.
 The light and magnifying glass will help you assess the condition, and determine if an antique is authentically old or just made to look that way.

 If you’re on the hunt for silver at an estate sale, a magnet is your new best friend.
 Real silver is not magnetic, so a sticking magnet can help you determine the difference between silver and silver plate.
 And to ensure whatever you bring home suites your space, measure measure measure.